elastic/elasticsearch-js/docs/reference/api-reference.md

 The detector configuration objects in a job can contain functions that use these script fields.
 - **`scroll_size` (Optional, number)**: The size parameter that is used in Elasticsearch searches when the datafeed does not use aggregations.
 The maximum value is the value of `index.max_result_window`.
+- **`_force_rekeying` (Optional, boolean)**: When true, force reminting of the datafeed's internal cloud API key from the caller's cloud credential without requiring other configuration changes.
+Requires a cloud-authenticated caller and an environment that supports cross-project calls.
+Rejected with 400 otherwise.
+The datafeed must be stopped.
 - **`allow_no_indices` (Optional, boolean)**: A setting that does two separate checks on the index expression.
 If `false`, the request returns an error (1) if any wildcard expression (including `_all` and `*`) resolves to zero matching indices or (2) if the